technmsg/spcrew.org/content/productions.md

 ## The List

-Shows are listed in reverse chronological order, i.e. spring, winter, fall.
+Shows are listed in reverse chronological order within each school year, i.e. spring, winter, fall.

 ### 2017-2018 (announced)